Expert occupational health support

 Where necessary, we can also help identify if the nature of an employees’ work might be having a detrimental effect on their health.
 That means advice can be provided to avoid any further deterioration.

-The content of the report we provide following an assessment is linked with the questions asked at the start of the assessment process.
-We provide guidance and support about the best questions to ask for referring managers.
+The content of the reports we provide following an assessment is linked with the questions asked at the start of the assessment process.
+We provide guidance and support about the best questions to ask.

 To conduct a thorough assessment can take up to an hour.
 Reports are provided within 3 days of the appointment (subject to consent).